-FIG. 18. - FAN AND GENERATOR BELT ADJUSTMENT
+FIG. 18.
+FAN AND GENERATOR BELT ADJUSTMENTS

 To adjust the generator belt, loosen the generator link clamp screw and the two generator mounting bolts.
-Move the generator toward or away from the engine until a deflection of 1/2 inch is obtained between the generator pulley and the water pump pulley, with light thumb pressure on the belt.
+Move the generator toward or away from the engine until a deflection of 1/4 inch is obtained between the generator pulley and the governor pulley, with light thumb pressure on the belt.

 GOVERNOR. - The governor controls the speed of the engine, and therefore the frequency of the current.
-Plant speed affects AC output voltage.
+Plant speed affects a.c. output voltage.
 Either a tachometer or frequency meter may be used to check engine speed for proper governor adjustment.

-With the engine stopped, and tension on the governor spring, adjust the governor linkage length so that the carburetor stop lever clears the stop boss by not less than 1/32" as shown.
-See illustration THROTTLE STOP ADJUSTMENTS.
+1. With the engine stopped, and tension on the governor spring, adjust the governor linkage length so that the carburetor stop lever clears the stop boss by not less than 1/32" as shown.
+See illustration GOVER-NOR ADJUSTMENT.